skghprofile/Configuring-App-Locker/Chapters/Chapter1_CreatingAppLockerSnapIn.md

 10. Before actually configuring AppLocker, there was one last option I needed to change so that I wouldn't have to save the snap-in shortcut each time I changed something in AppLocker.

-To do this, I double clicked the newly created "AppLockerSnapIn.msc" shortcut on my Desktop.
+To do this, I double-clicked the newly created "AppLockerSnapIn.msc" shortcut on my Desktop.
 In the new window that opened, I clicked "File" in the top left and then "Options" to open the options window.

 In the options window, I changed the Console mode dropdown to "User mode - full access" and made sure that the "Do not save changes to this console" checkbox is checked/enabled.

-I then clicked the "OK" button and then clicked the "File" button in the top left of the window and finally the "Save" option to save the changes.
+I then clicked the "OK" button and then clicked the "File" button in the top left of the window, and finally, the "Save" option to save the changes.

 ![AppLockerSnapIn.msc window](/Images/AL-img12.png)